Blog · Analysis · Last reviewed June 19, 2026

 California's SB 243, signed in October 2025, makes the category more concrete.
 The bill defines a companion chatbot as an AI system with a natural language interface that provides adaptive, human-like responses and is capable of meeting a user's social needs, including by sustaining a relationship across multiple interactions.
 It requires clear disclosure when a reasonable person could be misled into thinking the companion is human.
 For known minors, it requires AI disclosure, default break reminders at least every three hours during continuing interactions, and reasonable measures against sexually explicit material or instructions.
 It also requires suicide and self-harm protocols, publication of protocol details, annual reporting to California's Office of Suicide Prevention beginning July 1, 2027, and a private civil action for injury from noncompliance.

-The bill is not a complete solution.
-It depends on definitions, knowledge of minor status, platform compliance, enforcement, and the hard question of what counts as a reasonable measure.
-But it names the new institution: the companion chatbot platform.
+These measures are not complete solutions.
+They depend on definitions, knowledge of minor status, platform compliance, enforcement, and the hard question of what counts as a reasonable measure.
+But they name the new institution: the companion chatbot platform.
 Once law gives the product category a name, the public can ask what duties belong to that category.

 The Governance Standard